 In some cases, where a significant structural modification is necessary, we create a Finite Element Analysis (FEA) that is then tuned to match the key dynamic characteristics of the structure (such as dynamics stiffness, resonant frequencies, key mode shapes, and existing structural damping).
 Various structural modifications and/or custom damping treatments can then be evaluated and a quantifiable cost benefit analysis can be done by the engineering team.

 Our FEA model of a 6 story building supporting a large vibration source was guided and tuned using our experimental testing, modal analysis, and dynamic analysis, a custom tuned reaction mass treatment was designed to counter the inertial forces of the shaker screen.

 Problem Solving - When a very complex structure is thought to be the cause of vibration to an adjacent structure, there are often many interconnecting elements/systems that are suspect.
 To further complicate the problem, there are also often multiple suspected sources of the disturbance.
-We will often start by forming a number of likely hypothesis based on our initial analysis of the system and discussions with the client.
-We will then suggest a test plan to prove or disprove these hypothesise by making measurements of the system response to ambient, and known stimulus.
+We will often start by forming a number of likely hypotheses based on our initial analysis of the system and discussions with the client.
+We will then suggest a test plan to prove or disprove these hypotheses by making measurements of the system response to ambient, and known stimulus.